Sceptre/sceptre/docs/_source/index.rst

 account and region to use, and the parameters to be supplied to the templates.

-For a tutorial on using Sceptre, see `Get Started`_, or find out more information about Sceptre below.
+For a tutorial on using Sceptre, see :doc:`docs/get_started`, or find out more information about Sceptre below.

 Code